pinkpong111/network-architecture-theory/README.md

 **Structural difference from conventional Human-in-the-Loop (HITL)**

-Existing HITL designs insert human oversight based on confidence thresholds — if the model is uncertain, a human reviews it.
-This is data-type-agnostic: the human sees everything the model is unsure about, regardless of whether human input would actually help.
+Many existing HITL designs insert human oversight based on confidence thresholds — if the model is uncertain, a human reviews it.
+This approach is data-type-agnostic: the human sees everything the model is unsure about, regardless of whether human input would actually help.

 ```
-Conventional HITL:
+Conventional confidence-based HITL:
   Model confidence < threshold → send to human
   → Human reviews Mathematical data (unnecessary — model just needs more compute)
   → Human reviews Tacit data (unhelpful — human can't explain it either)